 Real Incidents

-Classic reentrancy was a solvable problem.
-Checks-Effects-Interactions and nonReentrant guards made direct reentry nearly extinct.
-But cross-contract and read-only reentrancy are systemic risks in DeFi: they're hard to detect, they span multiple contracts, and they exploit the boundary between view functions and state-modifying functions.
+Direct reentrancy is largely a solved problem.
+Checks-Effects-Interactions and nonReentrant guards have made same-function reentry rare in audited code.
+Cross-contract and read-only variants are where the losses are happening now — they're harder to detect, they span contract boundaries, and they exploit the mismatch between what view functions promise and what they actually return mid-transaction.

 ContractScan is a multi-engine smart contract security scanner.
 QuickScan is free and unlimited — no sign-up required.
 Try it now.